tdwg/bdq/tg2/_build_review/templates/guide/bdqffdq/bdqffdq-header.md

 Each `Consulted` `Information Element` is `composedOf` one-to-many concrete `Information Element` terms.
 Each `Validation` has one and only one `Resource Type`.

-A `Method` looks like, but is not, an associative entity relating a `Data Quality Need` to a `Specification`.
+A `Data Quality Method` looks like, but is not, an associative entity relating a `Data Quality Need` to a `Specification`.

 Each `Validation` has one and only one `ValidationMethod`.
 Each `ValidationMethod` is for one and only one `Validation`.